mesosphere/dcos-docs-site/pages/1.8/administration/installing/ent/custom/troubleshooting/index.md

 1. Ensure that firewalls and any other connection-filtering mechanisms are not interfering with cluster component communications.
 TCP, UDP, and ICMP must be permitted.

-   Ensure that services that bind to port `53`, which is required by DNS Dispatcher (`dcos-net.service`), are disabled and stopped.
+   Ensure that services that bind to port `53`, which is required by DNS Dispatcher (`docs-spartan.service`), are disabled and stopped.
 For example:

    ```bash
    sudo systemctl disable dnsmasq && sudo systemctl stop dnsmasq